Primary tabs

 This thematic route concentrates on a wide range of writing for children, including the "classics", texts for very young readers, international literature and literature for young adults.
 Close textual study and the history of children's literature are embedded within the route, on which students will also be expected to engage with some of the key debates in the field and to consider a range of theoretical perspectives – from Romanticism to reader-response theory; gender issues to posthumanism; historical studies to new historicism; sociocultural viewpoints to semiotics – as well as examining critically views of young readers and their reading choices.

 The course is organised to include four modules: Texts, Contexts and Childhood; Perspectives on Children's Literature; Visual Texts; and Texts and Readers.
-It is assessed through two essays and a dissertation, each designed to be personally rewarding as well as professionally enlightening and intellectually challenging.
+It is assessed through a range of assessment formats and a dissertation, each designed to be personally rewarding as well as professionally enlightening and intellectually challenging.

 The main educational aims are: